micromdm/squirrel/example/profile/README.md

 To enroll a mac into the `squirrel` server, install an updated version of this profile on the mac.

 First, you'll have to make a few changes.
-Open the profile in your text editor andupdate the values as needed.
+Open the profile in your text editor and update the values as needed.

 You _must_ set the correct value under
 ```
 <array>
     <string>Authorization: Basic CHANGEME</string>